Application Swimming pools

 Humidity

-For a given use of the pool water and a given water quality, the air quality depends on the amount of outside air and any play elements in use such as slides, waterfalls, rapids and hot tubs.
-This outdoor air is also used to control humidity at approximately 50%.
-There are two main reasons for controlling humidity:
+For a given use of the pool basin and a specified water quality, the air quality depends on the amount of fresh outside air and any play elements in use, such as slides, waterfalls, rapids, and hot tubs.
+This outdoor air is also used to regulate the humidity level at approximately 50%.
+There are two main reasons for maintaining the humidity level:

 the comfort of staff and users

-preventing condensation and corrosion damage to the building and installations
+preventing condensation and corrosion damage to the building and equipment

-Evaporation of pool water releases moisture into the room air.
-This causes the relative humidity to rise if the amount of ventilation air is not sufficient.
+Moisture from the pool water evaporates into the room air, causing the relative humidity to rise if the amount of ventilation air is insufficient.
 To maintain the relative humidity at the desired level, the room must be ventilated with drier outside air.
-The difference between the absolute moisture content (g water vapor per kg of air) in the outside air and the inside air determines the amount of outside air needed at that time.
-All moisture evaporating from the bathwater basin must therefore be removed by ventilation.
+The difference between the absolute moisture content (grams of water vapor per kilogram of air) in the outdoor and indoor air determines the amount of outside air required at that moment.
+All the moisture evaporating from the pool basin must therefore be removed through ventilation.